© 2026 MICHIGAN PUBLIC

 detainees on a hunger strike on April 21, 2026

-Detainees at North Lake Processing Facility, the 1,800-bed immigration detention center in Baldwin, started a hunger strike Monday, according to detainees inside the facility and advocates in Michigan.
+Detainees at North Lake Processing Facility, the 1,800-bed immigration detention center in Baldwin, held a hunger strike this week, according to detainees inside the facility and advocates in Michigan.

-Those on a hunger strike are protesting long stays at the facility, slow communication from Immigration and Customs Enforcement and some of the living conditions at the facility.
+Those who were on a hunger strike said they were protesting long stays at the facility, slow communication from Immigration and Customs Enforcement and some of the living conditions at the facility.

 There are around 1,400 detainees at the facility, making it the largest in the Midwest.